bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 $ ls /var/spool/mail
 baptiste

-# If fact the email was forwarded to my main user mailbox
+# In fact the email was forwarded to my main user mailbox
 $ mail
 Mail version 8.1.2 01/15/2001.
 Type ? for help.
 "/var/mail/baptiste": 1 message 1 new